 My mediation practice opened in 2013 and is built on that same foundation…relationships.
 It is very important to me that all voices are heard and that kids have a voice too!
 They are not the decision makers, but they usually have powerful statements that can be very effective when planning.

-I am a social worker and a Family Law Mediator and a proud member of the Mediate BC Family Roster.
+I am a social worker and a Family Dispute Resolution Professional and a proud member of the Mediate BC Family Roster.
 I am qualified to provide you with a Memorandum of Understanding (MOU) and can mediate issues in preparation for a divorce.
 Mediation gets the “grunt” work done at an affordable price and is done respectfully and in a timely manner without seeing a court room.
 Once your issues have been resolved, I document it in a MOU for you to file with the courts so it becomes a legal binding agreement.

 So how am I different from other mediators?
 My social work background allows me to work with all parties for the sake of the kids.
 Children should not have to worry about adult issues and my skills ensure the mediated agreement will be in the best interests of the children.
-I am comfortable with conflict and provide a very safe and relaxing atmosphere.
+I am comfortable with conflict and provide a very safe and relaxing atmosphere over Zoom.
 Call or email me for more information.

 Pre-mediation discussion over the phone with each party so I can hear the topics/issues, screen for violence, and ensure both parties are willing to participate.
 There is no charge for the initial consultation.

 If mediation is not appropriate or one of the parties is not willing to participate, there is no charge.
 A referral to another more appropriate process will be discussed.

 Parties come together over the platform Zoom to mediate for a maximum of two hours and fees are paid at the end of each session.
 All mediations are conducted over Zoom and I have found them all to be very effective.
 You don’t have to leave the comfort of your home.